crusherdev/crusher-1/README.md

 Crusher is complete, batteries included testing framework.
 It's better alternative to selenium, cypress, pupetter, etc.

-Create your first in < 2 mins, either using low-code or coding using SDK.
+Create your first in < 2 mins, either using low-code.
 Install, integrate and run tests using single platform.

+You can also create test using code with playwright :D.

 ## 🚀 Start using Crusher